 Their stance on VR has been consistently underwhelming, but we’ll remain hopeful and optimistic that we may well see Microsoft dive into the world of VR soon, and finally unleash what the Horizon series truly has to offer.

 Although we’ve given up hope of full VR support, the methods we’ve outlined in this guide do provide a decent alternative to getting your VR fix, but they’re undoubtedly underwhelming compared to some of the other games out there.

-If you want to get the most out of Horizon 4 before we hear more about Horizon 5’s release date, then it may well be worth investing in a triple-monitor setup to enjoy in the meantime.
+If you want to get the most out of Horizon 4 before we hear more about the next-gen Forza release dates, then it may well be worth investing in a triple-monitor setup to enjoy in the meantime.

-However, if you want to enjoy the most of what VR has to offer, especially as a drifting fan, Assetto Corsa offers the perfect solution to fill that void.
+However, if you want to enjoy the most of what VR has to offer, especially as a drifting fan, Assetto Corsa offers the perfect solution to fill that void in the meantime.

 Admittedly, there is very little out there for VR gamers right now when it comes to open-world arcade racing games, but we hope to see some drastic changes in the market shortly.